-The local currency is Benin is the Central African Franc (known as the CFA Franc, or XOF).
+The local currency is the Central African Franc (known as the CFA Franc, or XOF).
 Only change money at a reputable exchange bureau.
 Australian Dollars are not accepted, though $US and Euros are readily convertible to XOF.
 Travellers cheques can be cashed at commercial banks on production of the original purchase receipt and your passport.

 Niger is a cash-based society.
 There are no ATMs.
 Credit cards are rarely accepted, even in major hotels and restaurants.
 Bring sufficient cash to cover your needs.

 We continue to receive information indicating terrorists are planning attacks targeting Westerners in Niger, including possibly in Niamey.
 Terrorist groups in the region have focused attack plans on hotels, cafes and restaurants visited by foreigners.

 Terrorists groups have launched several attacks across Niger in recent years.
 Further attacks are likely.
 A terror attack could happen anywhere, at any time.

 Some attacks directly target westerners, particularly those engaged in activities opposed by militant groups.
 Other attacks are indiscriminate and target places where large crowds gather.

 Since early 2015, the Nigeria-based militant group Boko Haram has launched a series of attacks in the Diffa region, resulting in hundreds of deaths.
 Further attacks in Diffa region and elsewhere along Niger's border with Nigeria are likely.